Mature Masculine

 Allegiance to the Flame is the Magician’s devotion to what is most real and true in himself and in life.

 The Mature Magician recognizes something in him more trustworthy than his moods, impulses, and survival strategies.
-This deeper knowing remains, no matter what whirlwind of emotion or confusion swirls around him.
+This deeper knowing remains, no matter what swirls around him.

 Allegiance to the Flame and the Magician

 The Magician seeks understanding, insight, and alignment with reality.
-Allegiance to the Flame roots him in steadfast truth—the bedrock of his character.
+Allegiance to the Flame roots him in steadfast truth.

-This doesn't mean perfection or constant clarity.
-It means our basic orientation shifts from "How do I stay safe?" to "How do I stay true?"
+This does not mean perfection or constant clarity.
+It means our basic orientation shifts from “How do I stay safe?” to “How do I stay true?”
 Every day brings new chances to honor this inner commitment.

 The Shadows of Allegiance to the Flame